jacob-israel-turner/CodeCardio-Tutorial/README.md

 ## Step 2: Finding Challenges

 CodeCardio has challenges and sequences, which are collections of challenges.
-You can view any challenge on the site from the [dashboard](https://codecard.io/a/dashboard).
-You can also see any sequences on the site.
+You can view any challenge or sequence on the site from the [dashboard](https://codecard.io/a/dashboard).

 Clicking on a sequence will bring you to a page where you can view all of the challenges in that sequence.
 You can access a challenge's page by clicking on the challenge name.